Rakhi Sawant: Film and television career

 Often appearing in reality shows as a host, judge or participant, Sawant is a regular stage performer.
 In 2012, she did a comedy act with Shahrukh Khan and Ranbir Kapoor at the 57th Filmfare Awards and entry dance performance in 2015 with Ranveer Singh and Arjun Kapoor in Malaysia.

 In 2013, she participated in Welcome – Baazi Mehmaan Nawazi Ki along with Anchal Sabharwal, Sangram Singh, Chetan Hansraj and Madhura Naik.
 The show aired on Life OK.
 She later was a contestant on Box Cricket League.

 Sawant later played the leading role in thriller film Ek Kahani Julie Ki, and was seen in a cameo appearance in comedy fiction television series Bhaag Bakool Bhaag.

 From 2020 to 2021, Sawant appeared as a challenger in Bigg Boss 14.
 She emerged as a finalist but decided to walk out, opting for the cash prize of 14 lakhs.

-Rakhi also participated in Bigg Boss Marathi season 4 as a wild card contestant and reached the finale, before deciding to walk-out with 10 lakhs becoming 4th Runner-Up of the show.
+Rakhi also participated in the fourth season of Bigg Boss Marathi as a wild card contestant and reached the finale, before deciding to walk-out with 10 lakhs, becoming the 4th Runner-Up of the show.

 Political career

-On 26 March 2014, she announced her plans to contest 2014 Lok Sabha elections from Mumbai North-West as an Independent Candidate.
+On 26 March 2014, she announced her plans to contest 2014 Lok Sabha elections from Mumbai North-West as an independent candidate.
 On 28 March, she founded the Rashtriya Aam Party (RAP).
 The party has no symbol assigned by the election commission.
 However, Sawant said that she's expecting it to be a "green chilli", which she feels resembles her personality.
 The party's office bearers and fundraisers are local businessmen from Oshiwara.

 She received only 15 votes from the Mumbai North-West Constituency and lost her deposit.

 Sawant resigned from the Rashtriya Aam Party and joined the RPI (Athawale) party in June 2014 and expressed her desire to work for dalits.
-Rakhi serves as party's state vice-president and president of the woman wing.
+Rakhi served as the party's state vice-president and president of the women's wing.
 She campaigned for the party in the 2016 Assam and 2017 Uttar Pradesh Assembly elections.